 Ultra light at just 26 lbs, this portable MIG welder is a great DIY tool for home welding projects or to keep on hand in the shop for quick MIG welding with a maximum thickness of about 1/8 inch.
 It has important safety features such as overheat protection and a cold contractor feature that keeps the welding wire electrically cold until the welding gun’s trigger is pressed.

 While it’s not as effective for when you need thicker 1/4 inch welds as the Hobart MIG welder, this Lincoln Electric MIG welder is still very versatile.
 It’s able to run as a MIG welder with shielding gas or as a gas-less welder using flux cored wire, and it comes with a good selection of accessories including a hand-shield and chipping hammer/ brush.
 Speaking of useful tools, the best allen keys are a must for your workshop.
+Another portable option is the Hobart Handler 210 MVP MIG Welder, which has an amperage range with a max of 210 amps in a small portable case, dual voltage capabilities, and a variety of voltage settings (either 115V or 230V of input power) for better wire speed control.
+With this Hobart MIG, flux cored wire is provided and used as well, but overall, this great product is rather pricey, so if you’re looking for a low price, this may not be the best option for you.

 How We Decided